-Services that are covered for you What you must pay when you get these services equipment coverage, your cost- sharing in our plan is \$0 copayment or 20% coinsurance. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
-Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Services that are covered for you What you must pay when you get these services If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost- sharing in our plan is \$0 copayment or 20% coinsurance. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost-sharing for necessary emergency services furnished innetwork. \$0 copayment or \$100 copayment for each emergency room visit.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
 If you are admitted to a hospital, you will pay cost- sharing as described in the "Inpatient hospital care" section in this benefit chart.
 You pay these amounts until you reach the out-of-pocket maximum.
 Worldwide coverage for emergency department services outside of the United States.
-This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
-Transportation back to the United States from another country is not covered. \$0 copayment for worldwide coverage for emergency services outside of the United States.
-Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
+This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility. \$0 copayment for worldwide coverage for emergency services outside of the United States.
+Please see Chapter 7 Section 1.1 for expense